oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/auxiliary-images.md

    attribute that references this directory.

 1. Use one of the two options listed below to create the auxiliary image using a small `busybox` image as the base image.
-   - Option 1 - Use the `createAuxImage` option of the [_WebLogic Image Tool_ (WIT)](https://oracle.github.io/weblogic-image-tool/) to create the auxiliary image.
+   - Option 1 - Use the `createAuxImage` option of the [_WebLogic Image Tool_ (WIT)](https://oracle.github.io/weblogic-image-tool/userguide/tools/create-aux-image/) to create the auxiliary image.
+Run the following command:
-     See [Create Auxiliary Image](https://oracle.github.io/weblogic-image-tool/userguide/tools/create-aux-image/) for more details.

-     You've already set up the WebLogic Image Tool in the `/tmp/mii-sample/model-images` directory and added the WDT installer to the ImageTool cache during the prerequisite steps.

      ```shell
      $ /tmp/mii-sample/model-images/imagetool/bin/imagetool.sh createAuxImage \